 Tip #6: Develop Your Time Management Skills With a Detailed Schedule

-All those plans — all that saying yes — means you will be looking at a full calendar, which can be a good thing, but also requires organization.
+Creating a lot of plans means you may end up with a full calendar, which can be a good thing but also requires organization.
 Stewart’s advice is to master your time management skills by starting with a schedule.
 “I like using colored pens and an old-fashioned paper calendar,” she says.
-“Project deadlines or exams are written in blue, study time is in green, and meal time is in black.
+“Project deadlines or exams are written in blue, study time is in green, and mealtime is in black.
 Then you can start filling in social events.
 Keep all the information you need in one place: where, when, and what time.”
 Adapt the structure and techniques however you like — the point is to have a system that works for you.

 Tip #7: Don’t Procrastinate

-Are you sensing that most tips for how to succeed in online classes are the same tips for succeeding overall?
-It’s true!
+This tip is just as valid on campus as it is for online classes!
 “Don’t wait until the last minute, especially when you are submitting assignments online,” says Stewart.
 “I can tell you with certainty that the internet will crash when you have a deadline just minutes away and you are trying to upload your paper.
 Last minute never works!”